Aaron Glenn: New York Jets

-In 2001, he started 12 games, missing 3 contests with a sprained knee.
-He had 39 tackles and 12 passes defensed (second on the team).
+In 2001, Glenn started 12 games, missing three contests with a sprained knee.
+He had 39 tackles and 14 pass deflections, which led the team.

 Houston Texans

-Glenn was acquired by the Houston Texans through the 2002 NFL Expansion Draft.
-He started 16 games at left cornerback, registering 75 tackles, 5 interceptions, 16 passes defensed and one sack.
-He and teammate Gary Walker became the first Texans to reach the NFL Pro Bowl in 2002.
+The Houston Texans selected Glenn through the 2002 NFL expansion draft.
+He started 16 games at left cornerback, registering 75 tackles, five interceptions, 16 passes defensed and one sack.
+Glenn and teammate Gary Walker became the first Texans players to reach the NFL Pro Bowl in 2002.

-In 2003, he started 11 games and was declared inactive in 2 because of injury, before being placed on the injured reserve list for the final 3 contests.
+In 2003, Glenn started 11 games and was declared inactive in two because of injury before being placed on the injured reserve list for the final three contests.
 He finished with 29 tackles, one interception and 16 passes defensed.
-The next year, he started 16 games, making 5 interceptions and 14 passes defensed.
-He was released because of salary cap reasons on April 26, 2005.
+The next year, Glenn started 16 games, with five interceptions and 14 passes defensed.
+He was released for salary cap reasons on April 26, 2005.

 Dallas Cowboys

-Glenn signed with the Dallas Cowboys before the 2005 season reuniting him with Bill Parcells, who was his head coach with the New York Jets.
+Glenn signed with the Dallas Cowboys before the 2005 season, reuniting him with Bill Parcells, who was his head coach with the New York Jets.
 Coming in as a 33 year old free agent, he surprised observers with his high level of play.
-Although he was projected to be involved only on the nickel defense, he started 7 games in place of an injured Anthony Henry and recorded 4 interceptions (led the team).
+Although he was projected to be involved only on the nickel defense, he started seven games in place of an injured Anthony Henry and recorded four interceptions to lead the team.

-The next year, he played in 16 games (1 start) and was used mostly on the nickel defense, registering 20 tackles with one interception.
+The next year, Glenn played in 16 games (one start) and was used mostly on the nickel defense, registering 20 tackles with one interception.
 In 2007, Wade Phillips was hired as the new head coach and released Glenn on September 1.

 Jacksonville Jaguars

-On September 3, 2007, he signed with the Jacksonville Jaguars.
-He played in 5 games (4 starts) and was declared inactive for 11 regular season games and 2 playoff games.
+On September 3, 2007, Glenn signed with the Jacksonville Jaguars.
+He played in five games (four starts) and was declared inactive for eleven regular season games and two playoff games.